barryclark/jekyll-now/_posts/2019-08-04-System-Documentation.md

 * How much to document?
 I personally view system documentation a little bit like the sea: readily accessible to everyone.
 Everyone should be able to dip their toes in and appreciate <sub>Aww!
 How poetic!</sub>.
 Just as the sea, docs must be accessible, transparent and accessible.
 Up to a depth.
 After that, it is only for experts, most possibly using different tooling than everyone else.

+* Opinions?
+Creating documentation is inherently a collaborative effort.
+It is impossible to fit everything in a person's head without error.
+The tooling and process should facilitate and encourage collaborative editing.

 ## How?